Perfspec/kaggle_c_titanic/README.md

 i.e. P(Survived|Scenario) for various scenarios.

 These fields are discrete, i.e. None or Some(x), where x is an enum or integer.
-We'll make a hashmap of the with the values of the cumulative distribution function.
 1. passenger_class
 2. sex
 3. number of cabins